oktavilla/hopp-docs/docs/data-models/tag-type-geographic-region.md

 {% include wip.md %}

 This type of tag is meant to represent a geographical region.
-The platform does not have any restrictions on the definition of such as long as it can be described in geographical bounds.
+The platform does not have any restrictions on the definition of such.

 ## Fields